Electric-G-Ltd/P100-PowerPlatform-ALM/governance/business_logic_taxonomy.md

 ## Technical Enforcement

 -   **GitHub Actions**: Validate taxonomy presence on every Issue/PR creation and update.
 -   **Copilot Logic**: Never draft or propose a submission with missing taxonomy.
 -   **Dataverse Integration**: Metadata must always be exportable and machine-readable.

 ---

 ## Summary

 -   Your role = reviewer/approver only.
 -   Copilot/automation = responsible for taxonomy, validation, and metadata.
 -   No exceptions: every Issue/PR is categorized, validated, and ready for Dataverse-driven orchestration.
+-   No exceptions: never create a label at any point.

 ---